Not Safe

 Key warning: all sausage varieties — pork, chicken, turkey, breakfast sausage, bratwurst

 Can Dogs Eat Sausage?
-No — Garlic, Extreme Sodium, and High Fat
+No — High Salt Fat and Garlic in All Varieties

 This food is NOT safe for dogs.
 Keep it away from your pet.